postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 ## Template context

 Inside a template method, extra operations are available through members of the `TemplateContext` class.
-These members are intended to be used directly, which requires adding `using static Caravela.Framework.Aspects.TemplateContext;` to the top of your files.
+These members are intended to be used directly, which requires adding `using static Metalama.Framework.Aspects.TemplateContext;` to the top of your files.
 To make these members look like special operations, they use the camelCase naming convention, violating .NET naming conventions, which require PascalCase.

 These members are: